Tareq-Assiri/k8s-demo-app/README.md

 ```
 git clone https://github.com/Tareq-Assiri/k8s-demo-app
 ```
-pull this image to your local machine using the following command:
+pull the k8s-demo-app image to your local machine using the following command:
 ```
-docker pull nanajanashia/k8s-demo-app
+docker pull nanajanashia/k8s-demo-app:v1.0
 ```

 Next, navigate to the root directory of the repository and deploy the it directly to your Kubernetes cluster.